 Exploratory Data Analysis

 The first data exploration technique that our team employed was the creation of a dual axis scatter plot.
-A dual-axis scatter plot was created to show the relationship between the score of happiness and the score of the attribute chosen, ranked by happiness in descending orders.
+A dual-axis scatter plot was created to show the relationship between the score of happiness and the score of the attribute chosen on the aggregate level using the data from all three years, ranked by happiness in descending orders.